finarioapp/api/documentation/endpoints/InvestmentsIndex.md

 other examples: "greater_than,$1M", "less_than,$1M-greater_than,$500k"

 ####round=Approved
-are fully approved
+are fully approved, other values: "Idea", "Closed", "Denied", "Invalidated", "Pending", "Remanded" or the name of an approval round will return all investments currently in that round

 ####budgeted_status=budgeted
-are in a budget
+are in a budget, not in a budget use "unbudgeted"

 ####vendor=Amazon
 use the vender "Amazon"